mhansen/graphviz-docs/content/en/docs/attrs/imagepath.md

 types:
 - string
 used_by: G
+description: A list of directories in which to look for image files
 ---
+When specified
-Specifies a list of directories in which to look for image files as specified by the [`image`]({{< ref "image.md" >}}) attribute or using the `IMG` element in [HTML-like labels]({{< ref "../shapes.md#html" >}}).
+by the [`image`]({{< ref "image.md" >}}) attribute or using the `IMG` element in [HTML-like labels]({{< ref "../shapes.md#html" >}}).